woai3c/Front-end-articles/en-articles/monitor-sdk.md

 ## Behavior Data Collection

+Understanding how users interact with your application is crucial for optimizing user experience, improving engagement, and driving business goals.
+Behavior monitoring tracks user actions, navigation patterns, and engagement metrics to provide insights into how your application is actually being used.

+In this section, we'll explore how to collect key behavioral metrics that can help you make data-driven decisions to improve your application.

 ### PV and UV

 PV (Page View) is the number of page views, while UV (Unique Visitor) is the number of unique users visiting.
 PV counts each page visit, while UV only counts once per user per day.

+**Why this matters**: PV and UV metrics help you understand your application's traffic patterns.
+A high PV-to-UV ratio indicates users are viewing multiple pages, suggesting good engagement.
+Tracking these metrics over time helps you identify growth trends, seasonal patterns, and the impact of marketing campaigns or feature releases.

 For frontend, we just need to report PV each time a page is entered.
 UV statistics are handled on the server side, mainly analyzing reported data to calculate UV.